formal-semantics/formal-semantics.github.io/contact2.md

 permalink: /contact/
 ---

-If you want to join the reading group or you have a suggestion, just send an email to m.degano@uva.nl!
+The organizer of the reading group was Marco Degano (m.degano@uva.nl).
+If the previous address is inactive, you can contact Maria Aloni at m.d.aloni@uva.nl